Long-Range Optical Wireless Information and Power Transfer: Analytical Model

-\emph{1) Transmission matrix}: To get the stable condition of the BCRB system, the propagation of the beam in the cavity should be depicted at first.
-We introduce the vector and matrix to accurately and strictly analyze the beam transfer~\cite{Hodgson2005Laser}.
-Fig.~\ref{TS-M-0} shows the process of beam propagation depicted by the transmission matrix.
-As can be seen, incident beam is expressed as $\vec{r_1}=(x_1,\theta_1)$, where $x_1$ expresses the start point location and $\theta_1$ expresses the inclination angle.
-After beam propagated through a system element (such as convex lens), the vector $\vec{r_1}$ converts to $\vec{r_2}=(x_2,\theta_2)$ with the function of the element.
-Using transmission matrix $M_0$ to express the beam propagating through the medium, the conversion process can be defined as
+\emph{1) Transmission matrix}: To establish the analytical model of the beam transmission, the propagation of the beam between the transmitter and the receiver should be depicted in mathematical.
+Based on~\cite{Hodgson2005Laser}, we introduce the beam vector and transmission matrix to accurately and strictly analyze the beam transfer.
+Fig.~\ref{TS-M-0} shows the process of beam propagating straightly in the air.
+The incident beam is denoted by a column vector $\vec{r}=[x_1, \theta_1]^\mathrm{T}$ ($[x_1,\theta_1]$:row vector, $\mathrm{T}$:transpose symbol), where $x_1$ is the start point location and $\theta_1$ is the inclination angle.
+Then, we assume that the beam travels along the dotted line and comes to position $z$.
+After the beam propagating, the vector $\vec{r_1}$ converts to $\vec{r_2}=[x_2,\theta_2]^\mathrm{T}$.
+Due to the beam propagation along the straight line, parameters' relationship between the $\vec{r_1}$ and $\vec{r_2}$ can be described as:

+Normally, the beam transmits off the light axis (Z) in the system.
+Thus, the inclination angle can be small, which satisfies $\tan \theta_1\approx\theta_1$.
+At the moment, the vectors could be represented as:

+where the $\mathbf{M}_z$ is denoted as the transmission matrix.
+Generally, the transmission matrix can be expressed as:

-where $A_0, B_0, C_0, D_0$ are matrix elements determined by the medium structure.
+where $A, B, C, D$ are matrix elements determined by the medium structure.